 Joseph Napolitano is a multidisciplinary designer based in New York City.
-He collaborates with a variety of artists, multinational technology companies, and architectural firms on urban and experience design projects, large-scale public art, and production design for theatre and television.
-He is committed to merging art and architecture, and exploring dynamic relationships between people and space.
-He has served as a designer for multi-million-dollar museum, commercial, residential, academic, thematic, recreation, and exhibit development.
+He collaborates with a variety of artists, big five multinational technology companies, and renowned architectural firms on urban and experience design projects, large-scale public art, and production design for theatre and television.
+He is committed to merging art and architecture while exploring dynamic relationships between people and space.
+He has served as a designer for multimillion dollar museum, commercial, residential, academic, thematic, recreation, and exhibit development.
 His work with the Broadway League & ad hoc committee the Broadway Green Alliance spans multiple initiatives including the Bway Bike Program in Time Square, creative reuse/recycling programming on Broadway, and sustainable approaches to physical production in the theatre.
-He is engaged in the research and practice of sustainable design methodology, creating designed experiences as microcosms of the like, and is a practitioner of creative-placemaking as well as the branded environment.
+He is engaged in the research and practice of sustainable design methodology, creating designed experiences as microcosms of the like, and is a practitioner of creative-placemaking and cutting-edge branded environments.
 He has worked on Broadway, off-broadway, across the U.S. and internationally.

 Peoples Choice Award - American Society of Landscape Architects April 2017, Program Professional Category.